Spurious Stationarity and Hardness Results for Bregman Proximal-Type Algorithms: Preliminaries and Problem Setup

-Assumptions \ref{assum:gamma} (i) and (ii) are standard, serving to ensure the continuity and local correctness of the surrogate model $\gamma$.
-Assumption \ref{assum:gamma} (iii) usually reduces to conditions commonly adopted in the literature or is automatically satisfied for all three choices mentioned in the introduction.
-When $\gamma$ represents the first-order expansion of $f$ at the current iterate $\x$, Assumption \ref{assum:gamma} {\rm (iii)} is trivially satisfied.
-If $\gamma$ is selected as the original function $f$, it reduces to the relatively weak convexity condition, as discussed in \cite{bolte2018first,zhang2018convergence}.
-When $\gamma$ is the second-order expansion of $f$ at the current iterate $\x$, the $L$-smoothness of $f$ and strong convexity of $h$ suffice to guarantee Assumption \ref{assum:gamma} (iii).
+Assumptions~\ref{assum:gamma}~(i) and~(ii) are standard, serving to ensure the continuity and local accuracy of the surrogate model $\gamma$.
+In all three choices of $\gamma$ discussed in the introduction, Assumption~\ref{assum:gamma} (iii) is either a standard condition in the literature or is automatically satisfied.
+Specifically, when $\gamma$ is the first-order expansion of $f$ at the current iterate $\x$, Assumption~\ref{assum:gamma} (iii) holds trivially.
+When $\gamma$ is taken as the original function $f$, the condition reduces to the relative convexity, a weaker assumption that has been extensively studied; see, e.g., \citep{bolte2018first,zhang2018convergence}.
+In the case where $\gamma$ is the second-order expansion of $f$, the $L$-smoothness of $f$ and the strong convexity of $h$ together suffice to guarantee Assumption~\ref{assum:gamma}~(iii).
+Assumption~\ref{assum:gamma}~(iv) ensures the well-posedness of the BPs.
+If $\cX$ is compact, this condition holds automatically; see, e.g., \cite[Lemma 2]{bauschke2017descent} and \citep[Assumption B]{bolte2018first}.
+Interested readers are referred to Appendix~\ref{appen:verify} for the rigorous verification of this assumption for commonly used surrogate models.